 - Always read the Material Safety Data Sheets (MSDS) that should be supplied with the material you are using.
 These MSDSs will give you the information regarding the kind and amount of fumes and gases that may be dangerous to your health. - For information on how to test for fumes and gases in your workplace, refer to item 1 in Subsection 1.03, Publications in this manual. - Use special equipment, such as water or down draft cutting tables, to capture fumes and gases. - Do not use the plasma torch in an area where combustible or explosive gases or materials are located. - Phosgene, a toxic gas, is generated from the vapors of chlorinated solvents and cleansers.
-Remove all sources of these vapors. - This product, when used for welding or cutting, produces fumes or gases which contain chemicals known to the State of California to cause birth defects and, in some cases, cancer.
-(California Health & Safety Code Sec.
-25249.5 et seq.)
+Remove all sources of these vapors. - WARNING: This product contains chemicals, including lead, known to the State of California to cause birth defects and other reproductive harm.
+Wash hands after handling.